PerseusArkouda/GameExec/README.md

 # GameExec - Linux Game Launcher

+## News:
+Added option to run command(s) before the game launches and after it finishes.
+For example I personally want always to kill my compositor which is compton that I use for transparency
+and always run corectrl to boost my gaming performance.
+Multiple commands can be added separated by commas.
+- So, my before commands entry is: pkill compton,corectrl
+- And my after commands entry is: compton -cCGfF -o 0.10

 ## Short description:
 With this script you can manage and run Windows games via Proton GE Custom.
  - Can be executed either by running ./GameExec directly from the terminal or by running GameExec.desktop from a file manager.